cakephp/docs/en/contributing/code.rst

   choose **2.x** as your merge target.
 * If your change is a **new feature** or an addition to the framework, then you should choose the ``2.next`` branch.
-* If your change is a breaks existing functionality, your patch is unlikely to be merged into 2.x.
+* If your change breaks existing functionality, your patch is unlikely to be merged into 2.x.
 Instead you should target 4.0

 .. note::